PrasannaAdiga/spring-cloud-with-netflix/README.md

   - We can use the tool Turbine to monitor a dashboard, if there are multiple Hystrix enabled microservices are exists

 ### Spring Cloud Sleuth and Zipkin
-To trace microservices communication and to find slow microservices
+To trace microservices communication and to find out the slow microservices
   - Spring Cloud Sleuth will add unique trace id and span id for each request which span across multiple microservices
   - Later zipkin will provide a graphical user interface where each of these request can be visualized
   - Trace id will be unique across a request, where span id will be unique between each microservice calls